-Broken Hill opitomises the raw Aussie outback experience.
-Captivating indegenous history, spectacular night skies and untamed desert landscapes put this region high on the bucket lists of road trippers everywhere.
+Broken Hill epitomises the raw Aussie outback experience.
+Captivating indigenous history, spectacular night skies and untamed desert landscapes put this region high on the bucket lists of road trippers everywhere.

 Broken Hill is often seen as the gateway to Outback NSW.
 The town itself has all the amenities to make your outback experience a breeze, but journey an hour or so into the wilderness and you’ll feel a million miles away from it all.

 Broken Hill is an old frontier mining town, often referred to as the Silver City.
 It’s also the first Australian city to be included on the National Heritage List.
 Broken Hill’s mining history is on full display at the Albert Kersten Mining and Minerals Museum, and in nearby Silverton at the site of the now inactive 19th-century Daydream Mine.

 Broken Hill may be remote, but the town is always humming with a mix of locals and visitors.
 Families will find dozens of great restaurants, cafes and bakeries, as well as popular attractions beyond the natural ones.
 The renowned Royal Flying Doctor Service Museum at the airport and real life ghost town, Silverton, should be high on your Broken Hill to-do list.

 Artsy kids will appreciate the murals in the Palace Hotel, as well as the collection of artwork in the Broken Hill Regional Art Gallery and Pro Hart Gallery.
 Street art is also popping up around the town, with intriguing sculptures and bold murals depicting Broken Hill’s heritage.